vcwild/terraform-aws/README.md

 ## AWS

-- Create and AWS user for the project
+- Create an AWS user for the project
 - Give the user administrator permissions
 - Download the user csv credentials